wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/K8s/K8s-OpenSource-List.md

 - [Lens #Project#](https://github.com/lensapp/lens): Lens is the only IDE you’ll ever need to take control of your Kubernetes clusters.
 It is a standalone application for MacOS, Windows and Linux operating systems.
 It is open source and free.

 - [2021-pixie #Project#](https://github.com/pixie-labs/pixie): Instant Kubernetes-Native Application Observability

+- [k9s #Project#](https://k9scli.io/): K9s is a terminal based UI to interact with your Kubernetes clusters.
+The aim of this project is to make it easier to navigate, observe and manage your deployed applications in the wild.
+K9s continually watches Kubernetes for changes and offers subsequent commands to interact with your observed resources.

 ## Distribution